 Students of Chattahoochee Technical College are guaranteed all of the rights, privileges and freedoms granted to a citizen of the United States.
 In addition, they are entitled to an environment that is conducive to learning and individual growth.
-To this end, students enrolled at Chattahoochee Technical College assume a citizen's responsibility to abide by federal, state, and local laws.
-Violations of statutory laws, or of Chattahoochee Technical College student conduct regulations or other Technical College System of Georgia policies, rules and regulations may lead to disciplinary actions by Chattahoochee Technical College.
-These regulations do not deny any previously guaranteed rights and privileges, but ensure a pleasant educational environment for all Chattahoochee Technical College students.
+To this end, students enrolled at Chattahoochee Technical laws, or of Chattahoochee Technical College student conduct regulations or other Technical College

+College assume a citizen's responsibility to abide by federal, state, and local laws.
+Violations of statutory ensure a pleasant educational environment for all Chattahoochee Technical College students.